IamNator/plate_number_recognision_raspberry_pi/README.md

 # details
 It all starts in the main.py

 upon a reception of a signal (to take a picture), the pi sends another signal to indicate it's busy (stopping the robot) then takes a picture of a car showing the plate number, the plate number is uploaded to Azure Cognitive Vision API to extract the plate number, the extracted plate number (if any) is sent to a backend server with the packing spot/space id and current time.
-At the end of this event, the pi sends another signal to tell the rest of the system it's no longer busy (move the robot the next car).
+At the end of this event, the pi sends another signal to tell the rest of the system it's no longer busy (to move the robot the next car).

 Below is a pseudo code of what happens
 ```